radicazz/animus/tools/README.md

 ## Requirements

-The requirements for them are as follows:
+You will need the following to run the tools:

-- Python development environemt (3.12+)
+- Python installation (3.12+)
-- Package manager for dependencies
+- Package manager for managing dependencies

-> We recommend [uv](https://github.com/astral-sh/uv), a fast package manager for Python.
+We recommend [uv](https://github.com/astral-sh/uv), a fast package manager for Python.

 ## Installation

-Follow the correct steps below, depending on whether or not you have Python installed already.

-> If you are not sure, simply open up a terminal window and run `python`.
->> You will experience an error if you do not have Python installed.
+If you already have Python installed, follow these instructions:

 <details>
 <summary>Python is installed</summary>